-PUEBLO – The national powerhouse club racquetball team at Colorado State University-Pueblo will partner with the United States Olympic Training Center (USOTC) to provide annual strength and conditioning to racquetball players as well as the benefit of paying in-state tuition.
+PUEBLO – The national powerhouse club racquetball team at Colorado State University-Pueblo will partner with the United States Olympic Training Center (USOTC) to provide annual strength and conditioning to racquetball players.

 The proposal for CSU-Pueblo’s inclusion in this training program was submitted to the USOTC by USA Racquetball.
 The proposal describes the achievements of the Club in both collegiate and Pan American, world competition, and requests physical and conditioning sport-specific services from the USOTC.
 The racquetball team will make at least annual visits to the USOTC to focus on strength and conditioning, and USOTC staff will work with CSU-Pueblo staff to develop the best possible strength and conditioning plan for the athletes.